Database Server Instance is used as a data store for the applications running under a tenant domain.<Add a better introduction>

 Field Description Database Server Instance Name Name of the database instance.
 Server Category

 - RDS - Use this option if your relational database server setup is in the Amazon cloud.

 - Local - Use this option if your relational database setup is installed locally.

 Type Only MySQL is supported in this release.
 Support for Oracle, DB2 and other popular relational database management systems will be added in future releases.
 JDBC URL Administrative username and password

 You can use this database server instance when creating databases to store and manage data related to applications running on a particular domain.
-See Creating Databases.
+See Creating Databases for Application Data.